 There are also audience awards which are awarded to the Best of Fest, Best Narrative Feature, Best Documentary Feature and our Altered States films (new American independent films).
 The films are voted on by members of our audience at each individual screening.

 • FOR NC STUDENTS WHO WANT TO SUBMIT FOR FREE – PLEASE SUBMIT VIA RIVERRUN’S WEBSITE - http://riverrunfilm.com/submit-a-film/

 • All entries must be sent or postmarked no later than December 1, 2017.

 • All submissions must have been completed after January 1, 2016.

 • All films must be in English or have English subtitles.
 Non-subtitled or dubbed foreign language films will not be considered.

 • All clearances must be obtained for exhibition.

 • Entries may be submitted on DVD (preferably NTSC format) with a label indicating the title and running time.
-They may also be submitted online, either via the online submission platform you have chosen or e-mailed to email@example.com.
+They may also be submitted online.
+If submitted online, please send to email@example.com.

 • In an effort to become a greener Festival, RRIFF asks that all filmmakers limit the materials used to send in films and submit their films in small, eco-friendly packaging.
 Films should be submitted to us on a single DVD, and we would prefer that they be sent in a simple paper CD/DVD sleeve in order to cut down on waste.
-Once we receive your DVD, the case or sleeve will be recycled, so it doesn’t matter what type of packaging you use to submit your disc.
 Or, preferably, just send all materials online.

 • Only the Producer, Director, Screenwriter or someone closely connected to the film may complete the application.
 Schools may submit films on behalf of student filmmakers in the Student Category.